World Trade Organisation Meaning, Origin, Rounds and Objectives

 Name (Round) Date Outcome

-Tokyo round1973-79Average tariff reduction of 34 per cent for industrial products.
+Tokyo round 1973-79 Moderate tariff reduction of 34 per cent for industrial products.
 Non-tariff trade barrier code.

 Ministerial Conferences

 After the formation of WTO and the 8th round of GATT, Ministerial Conferences came into to picture as the topmost decision-making body of the WTO, which usually meets every two years.
-It brings together all WTO members, all of which are countries or customs unions.
+It brings together all WTO members, all countries, and customs unions.
 The Ministerial Conference can make decisions on all matters under any of the agreements related to multilateral trade.

 At the Fourth WTO Ministerial Conference held in Doha, Qatar on 9-14 November 2001, Ministers agreed to launch a new round of WTO trade liberalisation negotiations.
 Following the 1986-1994 Uruguay Round, these negotiations will represent the ninth round since the GATT era.
 The 9th round of multilateral trade negotiations started in 2001 and continues today.
-The Doha Round began with a ministerial-level meeting in Doha, Qatar in 2001.
+The Doha Round started with a ministerial-level meeting in Doha, Qatar, in 2001.
 The World Trade Organisation (WTO) initiated the Doha Development Round, also known as the Doha Development Agenda (DDA), in November 2001.
-Its objective was to lower trade barriers around the world, which would help to facilitate the increase of global trade.
+Its objective was to lower trade barriers around the world, which would help to increase global trade.

 Ministerial Conferences Dates